unicab369/ESP-MESS/README.md

 https://discord.com/channels/793348436475904022/858758498875342878

 A Live ESP-MESS Node:
 This is an ESP-MESS Node that runs on a Lithium-ion 18650 battery and a solar panel.
-The device records the temperature, humidity, ambient light level, battery voltage level, and the charging current from the solar panel.
-It utilizes ESP-Now to send a signal to another Node, which is connected to my WiFi network.
+The device records the temperature, humidity, ambient light level, battery voltage level, and the charging current from a solar panel.
+It utilizes ESP-Now to send signals to another Node, which is connected to my WiFi network.
 This Node publishes the readings to IoTPlotter for storage and data analysis. https://iotplotter.com/user/feed/627987619219815565

 ### A Solar Node